Impeccable Chihuahuas 352-299-0631 please text or email for a time to speak. Facetime Avail. to see puppies

 8. What are your requirements for a home for one of your puppies?
 You should expect a rigorous questionnaire and phone call from a breeder.
 YOU should also ask many questions in return.

 9. Do you show or are involved in the breed other than breeding?
 Do you rescue Chihuahuas?
-RIGHT answer is YES.
+Are you involved in obedience?
+RIGHT answer is YES for any and or all of these questions.
 Here at Impeccable Chihuahuas, we try to rescue at least one Chi at a time to rehabilitate and occasionally show in conformation when we have a great contender.
 We are members of the International Chihuahua Club as well.

 10. How do you select where your puppies go?
 RIGHT answer- Trustworthy and quality breeders ask MANY questions to find the right homes.
 Quality breeders don't just sell to anyone and certainly not to puppy shops or pet shops.
 Expect to pay for quality and support from your breeder.
 MOST quality breeders will not sell to anyone with full breeding (full AKC rights).

 11. Google Search and use Public records searches to investigate your breeder completely!
 Ask for your breeders FULL name and address.
 Ask for a copy of their driver's license.
 We learned the hard way that People lie :( We are happy to provide you with our information to search us.
 A professional website is NOT a good indication of quality puppies!